-Our high risk areas
+Our high-risk areas

-Compliance risk management is an ongoing focus in all aspects of business activity and on an annual basis global risks are assessed in a headquarter workshop, with key risk topics subsequently cascaded throughout the organisation to ensure proper management awareness and focus.
-This headquarter initiative is supplemented by a deep dive review undertaken by local business management in the form of a risk workshop every second year (completed in November 2019).
-Human Rights risk has been incorporated as a focus topic since 2017 and is now firmly embedded in our due diligence process for relevant major projects.
+Compliance risk management is an ongoing focus in all aspects of business activity.
+Annually, global risks are assessed in a Headquarter workshop, with risk topics subsequently cascaded throughout the organisation to ensure proper management focus.
+This Headquarter initiative is supplemented by an in-depth examination performed by local business management in the form of a risk workshop every second year (last completed in November 2019).
+Human Rights risk was incorporated as a focus topic in 2017 and is now firmly embedded in our due diligence process for relevant major projects.
+In addition, as an output from the Headquarter workshop in 2020 an 'awareness package' was produced to assist businesses in managing environmental, social (human rights including modern slavery) and governance (ESG) risks across the entire value chain.
+A new company-wide tool (ESG Radar), together with related processes will further support the management of ESG risks commencing fiscal 2021.